Distance may make the heart grow fonder, but it can also give us unrealistic expectations.

 Everyone has their idea of the "perfect partner" and we always want to believe that the person we're with now will turn out to be mister or miss right.
 Unfortunately, it's challenging when our partner doesn't live up to our expectations.
 It causes rifts in relationships — especially long-distance relationships.

-A recent study by Science Of Relationships found that idealization in long-distance relationships is a major factor leading to breakups when the couple makes the transition to living closer.
+A study by Science Of Relationships found that idealization in long-distance relationships is a major factor leading to breakups when the couple makes the transition to living closer.

 Idealizing your partner and your relationship can lead to serious issues.
 Sixty percent of couples who remained long-distance stayed in the relationship where as 82% of couples who transitioned from long-distance to living nearby found that their relationship failed.